 The resort itself fronts roughly half a mile of beach.
 Toward the southern end stands the Surf Club, a complex of outdoor swimming pools, restaurants, and a fitness center that is the social heart of the resort, especially for members.

-Lagoon Course: Water is the dominant feature on this 5,574-yard, par 70 course designed by Robert Trent Jones and Joe Lee.
+Lagoon Course: A mosaic of lakes and lagoons make water the dominant feature on this 6,022-yard, par 70 course.
+Robert Trent Jones and Joe Lee first designed it and then in 2007 it was restored and remodeled by Bobby Weed.
 The course, although not especially long, demands controlled and accurate shot making: all fourteen clubs are required here.
-Water is definitely the dominant feature with a mosaic of lakes and lagoons threatening golfers on eleven holes.
 Tall pines, palms and ancient, sprawling oaks form the contours of this lushly landscaped course.
 Fairways are narrow, but kept in immaculate condition, and the greens, perfectly manicured, are small and fast.

 Spa & Fitness Center.
 In November 2006 the Inn opened its new 28,000-square-foot spa in south of the Racquet Club with its back to the lagoon and the golf holes along it.
 The Inn's fitness center is remarkable for its second-floor location immediately behind the pools at the surf club.
 Floor-to-ceiling windows frame views of the Atlantic.
 To take advantage of those views it is designed in three tiers: with cardiovascular equipment on the lowest tier, then a full suite of Cybex machines, and finally free weights.